ReMainyu/GBFR-TikohBot/README.md

 - F1: Activates automatic fire for Rackam.
 - F2: Moves to one of the four designated positions before activating automatic fire.
 - F3: Travels to the Quest Counter, select and start the Slimepede repeat.
 Moves into the back upon repeat entry and begins Automatic fire.
 Combine with F5 & F6 for the best experience.
-- F4: Activates auto transmutation.
-Be sure to select the right transmutation level or transmarvel before activating F4.
-- F5: Activates quest repeat.
+- F5: Toggle skip chest and reward timer.
-- F6: Resets the quest repeat counter.
+- F6: Toggle quest repeat.
 - r + 1: Fast travel to move and interact with the Quest Counter and talk to the NPC.
 - r + 2: Fast travel to move and interact with the Blacksmith.
 - r + 3: Fast travel to move and interact with Sierokarte.